 What are the requirements for salvation

-To accept Jesus’ saving grace He died to give us–to be saved–God requires one thing from us…TRUE BELIEF IN GOD.
+To accept Jesus’ saving grace He died to give us–to be saved–God requires one thing from us… BELIEF IN GOD.
 “Believe in the Lord Jesus and you and your household will be saved” (Acts 16:31).
 But, what kind of belief must we have?
-God tells us, we can’t just have some belief but our belief must be TRUE.
+God tells us, we can’t just have some belief, our belief must be TRUE.
 We need a “sincere faith [in Christ]” (1 Tmothy 1:5)… a saving faith.

 What good is it to profess, we believe Jesus is Lord, if our hearts don’t yet TRULY believe; “such faith has no power to save” (James 2:14).

 “If you confess with your mouth [with true faith] that Jesus is Lord and [truly] believe in your heart that God raised him from the dead, you will be saved” (Romans 10:9-10).